-As Denver's nationally accredited local public health agency, the Department of Public Health and Environment (DDPHE) is dedicated to advancing Denver's environmental and public health goals.
+As Denver's nationally accredited local public health agency, the Department of Public Health & Environment (DDPHE) is dedicated to advancing Denver's environmental and public health goals.
 DDPHE works collaboratively with city, state and community partners to conduct education, community engagement, and enforcement to ensure healthy people, healthy pets and a sustainable environment.

 Our mission is to empower Denver's communities to live better, longer.